The Frick Pittsburgh

-The Frick Pittsburgh is a cluster of museums and historical buildings located in Pittsburgh, Pennsylvania, United States and formed around the Frick family's nineteenth-century residence known as "Clayton".
+The Frick Pittsburgh is a cluster of museums and historical buildings located in Pittsburgh, Pennsylvania, United States, and formed around the Frick family's nineteenth-century residence known as "Clayton".
 It focuses on the interpretation of the life and times of Henry Clay Frick (1849–1919), industrialist and art collector.

 The complex, located on 5.5 acre of lawn and gardens in the city's Point Breeze neighborhood, includes Clayton, the restored Frick mansion; The Frick Art Museum; The Car and Carriage Museum; the Greenhouse; the Frick children's playhouse; and The Café.
 The site welcomes over 100,000 visitors a year.
-Admission is free.
+Admission is free to the gardens, the permanent collection of the Frick Art Museum, and certain areas of the Car and Carriage Museum, but fees do apply in order to view special exhibitions at both of the museums as well as for tours of Clayton.
+The property was listed on the National Register of Historic Places in 2025.

-Helen Clay Frick (1888—1984) was the driving force to preserve the Frick estate and allow it to open to the public after her death.
+Helen Clay Frick (1888–1984) was the driving force to preserve the Frick estate and allow it to open to the public after her death.

 History

 Today's museum began as an eleven-room, Italianate-style house purchased by the Fricks shortly after their marriage in 1881.
 The house was built in the 1860s, original architect unknown.
 After modifications by Pittsburgh architect Andrew Peebles, it was renamed "Clayton".
 Further remodeling of the house was done in 1892 by Pittsburgh architect Frederick J. Osterling.
 The Playhouse was constructed in 1897 to designs by architects Alden & Harlow.
 The house served as the Fricks' primary residence from 1883 to 1905.
 The Fricks moved to New York City in 1905, where they eventually established the Frick Collection, but in 1981 daughter Helen Clay Frick returned to Clayton, where she had previously spent part of each year, and remained there permanently until her death in 1984.
 Clayton opened to the public in 1990, and in 1997 the 1950s carriage house was enlarged to create the Car and Carriage Museum.

 In May 2013 the center announced a $15 million renovation to break ground on June 6, 2013.
+The renovation was completed in 2015; the Car and Carriage Museum was expanded to twice its original size, and a community center and education center were built.
+In May 2025, Clayton was added to the National Register of Historic Places.